fenrisis/Peredelano_Hackaton_tgbot/README.md

  -bot.py                  # Contains classes for inviting  members in team and for remove,and FSM states for making dynamic changes and handlers.

- -db.py                   # Contains mysql connector & functions for inserting, updating, deleating and more.
+ -db.py                   # Contains mysql connector & functions for inserting, updating, deleting and more.

  -mysqlqwery.txt          # Shows mysql database schema.